Maaz-Ali0102/Maaz-Ali0102/README.md

 - 👋 Hi, I’m @Maaz-Ali0102
-- 👀 I’m interested in ... coding and graphic desgining
+- 👀 I’m interested in many things but coding is at top
-- 🌱 I’m currently learning ... coding in java and pyton
+- 🌱 I’m currently learning ... coding in java and C++
 - 💞️ I’m looking to collaborate on ...anyting
 - 📫 How to reach me ...maazali0102@gmail.com